FaceFX/FaceFX-UE5/README.md

 This repository gives you all the information you need to successfully compile and install the FaceFX UE5 plugin.

-The FaceFX UE5 plugin currently supports the Windows, Mac, Xbox One, PS4, Nintendo Switch, iOS, and Android platforms.
+The FaceFX UE5 plugin currently supports the Windows, Mac, Xbox One, Xbox Series X|S, PS4, PS5, Nintendo Switch, iOS, and Android platforms.

 Important Information
 ---------------------